SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 CrackMe exercises are common software reverse engineering exercises where one finds a password or a 'flag' from the executable file.

-You might ask, how will I know when I've found the flag?
+You might ask yourself, "how will I know when I've found the flag"?
 In our example, the flag will be the password that the program is looking for (in other words, it is the string that the user can input which will move past the 'Enter Password' dialogue).